 The most popular solar control coating is SN 70/35.
 This is because it is effective in terms of solar control and does not reduce the light transmission that much.
 Below is an image which indicates basic performance data.

 All solar control glasses have a slight tint, however, the SN 70/35 is neutral and does not impact the view when looking out.
 Below is an image of an installation in which this glass was used.
 As you will see, the view out is not dramatically affected.

 How long does Sunvista take to manufacture?

-Depending on the complexity of your project, the type of insulating units you have selected and on our workload at the time of order, we would expect to fulfil most orders within six weeks of receiving signed off drawings.
-Projects involving four track systems can take longer.
+The Sunvista system is manufactured in our factory in south London.
+Depending on the complexity of the project, the type of insulating units selected and on our workload at the time of order, we would expect to fulfil most orders within six weeks of receiving signed off drawings.

 Can blinds be fitted within the system?